AndrewSukhobok95/GANPPBO/README.md

 ## Original project info

-Currently, the code of both projects is commited to this repository.
+Currently, the code of both projects is committed to this repository.
 Later ganspace is going to be transformed into submodule.
 PPBO will stay a part of this code since it was changed.